syncfusion-content/flutter-docs/Flutter/calendar/getting-started.md

 ## Week Number

-You can display the Week Number of the year in month, week and work week views of `SfCalendar` by using the [showWeekNumber]() property.
-Set as false in default, the week number will display based on ISO standard.
+You can display the Week Number of the year in month, week and work week views of `SfCalendar` by using the [showWeekNumber]() property as true and by default it is false.
+Week numbers will be displayed based on ISO standard.

 {% tabs %}
 {% highlight Dart %}